MasonGroup/MasonVirusV3/README.md

 2. Compile the code into an executable (`.exe`). ⚙️
 3. Run the executable on a Windows machine. 🚀

+## Explanation of Code Sections

+### Header Files
+The program includes essential headers like `<windows.h>` for Windows API functions, `<random>` for generating random values, and `<thread>` for multithreading capabilities.

+### Key Constants and Definitions
+- **`SM_CXSCREEN`** and **`SM_CYSCREEN`**: Used to get the screen dimensions.
+- **`MBR_SIZE`**: Represents the size of the Master Boot Record (512 bytes).

+### Admin Check
+The `IsRunningAsAdmin` function checks if the program is running with administrative privileges.
+Without admin rights, the virus cannot overwrite the MBR.

+### MBR Overwrite
+The virus uses the `WriteFile` function to overwrite the MBR with random data.
+This action corrupts the bootloader, rendering the system unbootable.

+### Screen Effects
+The program uses `PatBlt` to invert screen colors and `CreateSolidBrush` to apply random colors.
+These effects are executed in an infinite loop to create a chaotic visual experience.

+### Mouse and Typing Simulation
+The virus randomly moves the mouse pointer and simulates typing random characters on the screen, adding to the disorientation.

+### Infinite Loop
+An infinite loop ensures that the virus continues to run until the system is forcibly shut down.

 ## Disclaimer

 **ChatGPT** does not take responsibility for any misuse of this code.
 This software is a **malicious virus** designed to cause disruption and is intended for **educational purposes only**.
 It is **illegal and unethical** to use such programs without the explicit consent of the target user. ⚠️